tinacms/tina.io/content/docs/product-tour.md

 next: '/docs/setup-overview'
 ---

-Here we give a quick 2 minute overview of TinaCMS, and how it fits into your website.
+Here we give a quick **2 minute overview of TinaCMS**, and how it fits into your website.

-If you're instead just looking to quicky get started, jump to our ["Getting Started"](/docs/setup-overview/) doc.
+> If you're instead just looking to quicky get started, jump to our [Getting Started Guide](/docs/setup-overview/).

 ## Introduction